 What’s the Best Slim Fit Booster Seat 3 Across?
 Here It Is

-The WAYB Pico Travel Car Booster Seat is the narrowest car booster seat on my list of recommended high-backed and backless boosters for fitting 3 acr0ss in a medium-sized vehicle or 2 in a small car.
+The WAYB Pico Travel Car Booster Seat is the narrowest car booster seat on my list of recommended high-backed and backless boosters for fitting 3 across in a medium-sized vehicle or 2 in a small car.

 But it’s not necessarily the best option; the crotch buckle is pretty wide and positioned awkwardly so that no child who isn’t skinny could fit in it without enduring discomfort.

-My analysis of all 6 options concluded that the Peg Perego Viaggio HBB 120 Booster (16″W) is the best high-backed booster for different 3-across situations while the Peg Perego Viaggio Shuttle Backless Booster is one of the best narrow backless booster.
+My analysis of all 7 options concluded that the Peg Perego Viaggio HBB 120 Booster (16″W) is the best high-backed booster for different 3-across situations while the Peg Perego Viaggio Shuttle Backless Booster is one of the best narrow backless booster.

 These options aren’t without a flaw or two, but none of these shortcomings could be a deal breaker for the typical caregiver.
 Read the narrow car booster reviews above and if my top pick doesn’t impress you as the best choice for the money, check out the others and take your pick.